Regulated Status of Entities

 3. Act on issues as and when they arise.

 TT maintains a risk register.
 Risks may be entity specific or group wide.
 Risks are assessed based on qualitative assessment of likelihood of occurrence and scale of impact.
 Controls are identified and subject to management monitoring and independent testing.
-The key risks, summarised in heat maps, help inform the material risks considered in the internal capital adequacy assessment process and are reviewed against the risk appetite.
+The key risks help inform the material risks considered in the internal capital adequacy assessment process and are reviewed against the risk appetite.

 TT has insurance designed to reduce its exposure to liability and to protect its assets.
 These are provided by third party insurers and aim to financially mitigate the economic consequences of risks.
 Any significant changes in the risk profile of TT are taken into account by tailoring the insurance to TT’s risk exposures.
 This approach is designed to maximise breadth of cover and certainty of response in respect of key third party liabilities, loss of assets, business interruption and people-related exposures.